-The South Atlantic Council believes that the rebuilding time requirement should be simplified, by eliminating the arbitrary 10 year requirement and using the current biologically-based rebuilding period alternative of Fishing Mortality (F)=0+1 generation time for all situations.
+The South Atlantic Council believes that the rebuilding time requirement should be simplified by eliminating the arbitrary 10-year requirement at F=0 and using the current biologically-based rebuilding period alternatives based on generation times or 75%Fmsy for all situations.
 The 10-year limit does not treat all stocks with varying life histories fairly and adequately.
 Short-lived stocks can experience several generations in that time, while long-lived stocks may only experience a small portion of a generation.
+Achieving a fishing mortality rate of F=0 is unrealistic in all situations and unfeasible for most multi-species fisheries.
+The requirement to rebuild at F=0, if possible, creates an incentive to delay a stock assessment and management action until a stock's condition declines to where rebuilding at F=0 will certainly be longer than 10y to ensure an option for significantly longer rebuilding times.
+Allowing longer rebuilding times will not result in overfishing, for the simple fact that other MSA provisions require target fishing mortality rates below the level that causes overfishing.
+However, they will give the Council greater flexibility to address social and economic impacts.
+(Last modified May 2021).